mikeyPower/buffer-overflow/README.md

     Program received signal SIGINT, Interrupt.
     __GI_raise (sig=<optimized out>) at ../sysdeps/unix/sysv/linux/raise.c:50
     50      ../sysdeps/unix/sysv/linux/raise.c: No such file or directory.

+We have come to the end of the programme and would now like to deep dive into the memory of this programme to further understand what is being stored.

     (gdb) info frame
     Stack level 0, frame at 0x7fffffffe120:
     rip = 0x7ffff7e30761 in __GI_raise (../sysdeps/unix/sysv/linux/raise.c:50); saved rip = 0x5555555551e5